+- Why do people travel to your community?
+Is it for pleasure, business or both?
+Is it to visit friends or relatives, attend an event or participate in an activity?
 Are they coming to your community to learn something?
-Do you know how many visitors fall into each of these categories?
-When do people travel to your community: On weekends, holidays, or during the hunting season?
-How do people travel to your area: By car, motor coach, recreational vehicle, or aircraft?
-From where do your tourists come: Nearby towns, cities, rural areas, other provinces, or other countries?
-Do you know other "demographic" information about visitors to your community: age, gender, income, education, marital status, or occupation?
-If this kind of specific data is not available, you should make your best guess.

-What knowledge do you have concerning tourism markets in other communities?
-What are the trends in travel and what attracts tourists today?
+Do you know how many visitors fall into each of these categories? - When do people travel to your community? (e.g. weekends, holidays, hunting season, winter, summer) - How do people travel to your area? (e.g. car, motorcoach, recreational vehicle, aircraft) - From where do your tourists come?
+Are they from nearby towns, cities, rural areas, other provinces or other countries? - Do you know other "demographic" information about visitors to your community?
+For example, can you put them into categories of age, gender, income, education, marital status, or occupation?
+If this kind of specific data is not available, make your best guess. - What knowledge do you have concerning tourism markets in other communities? - What are the trends in travel and what attracts tourists today?

 A general discussion of all of the above is worthwhile.
-Remember to think in terms of your own community and the region in which it is located.
+Remember to think in terms of your own community and the area in which it is located.
 Keep in mind that throughout the entire planning process, the tourism plan must take into consideration your community's regional context.

-Many of your tourism markets will be similar to those in other communities in your region.
-Although you are developing a tourism plan for your own community, many of the objectives you will eventually develop may entail working and co- operating with other communities in your region.
+Many of your tourism markets will be similar to those of nearby communities.
+Although you are developing a tourism plan for your own community, many of the objectives you will eventually develop may entail working and cooperating with other communities.